 Small Parts Washers

-Small parts washers are usually found in automotive factories as well as in tool manufacturing facilities; they are used to clean parts after they have been stamped, cold headed, die cast or ground.
-The parts may be fed manually into the washer in batches, but most often, they are the last stop in a continuous, inline processing conveyor system that works in conjunction with forming and secondary processing machinery.
+Small parts washers are usually found in automotive factories, as well as in tool manufacturing facilities.
+They are used to clean parts after they have been stamped, cold headed, die cast, or ground.
+The parts may be fed manually into the washer in batches, but, most often, they are the last stop in a continuous, inline processing conveyor system that works in conjunction with forming and secondary processing machinery.

 Immersion parts washers submerge parts into water and cleaning solutions.
 The small parts are contained in baskets made of metal mesh or porous plastic material.
 This system is better for cleaning more delicate parts because they do not come into contact with the tank walls.
 Instead of spray nozzles, immersion tanks use propellers that provide cavitation to clean away dirt and grime.
 Both systems are equipped with a filtration system to maintain a clean water tank and collect waste and debris.
-If the parts washer is not part of an inline conveyor, they often work in conjunction with load and exit conveyors to cut down on the need for manual labor.
+If the parts washer is not part of an inline conveyor, it often works in conjunction with load and exit conveyors to cut down on the need for manual labor.